Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Croydon, placing the area among the bottom 25% of areas assessed nationally

-Croydon averaged approximately 19 new dwelling approvals annually.
-Between FY21 and FY25, 99 homes were approved, with an additional 5 approved in FY26 to date.
-Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Croydon averaged approximately 19 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 99 homes approved during this period.
+In FY26, up until now, there have been 5 dwellings approved.
+The population has fallen slightly in recent times, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-This suggests that the area is well-established with potential planning limitations.
-New development in Croydon consists of 61.0% standalone homes and 39.0% townhouses or apartments, offering a range of housing types across different price ranges.
-The population density per approval is around 474 people, indicating a mature market.
-Population forecasts project an increase of 1,768 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+The current mix of new developments consists of 61.0% standalone homes and 39.0% townhouses or apartments, offering a range of housing options across different price points.
+With approximately 474 people per approval, Croydon indicates a mature market.
+According to the latest AreaSearch quarterly estimate, Croydon is forecasted to gain around 1,768 residents by 2041.
+If current development rates continue, there may be insufficient housing supply to keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth in the future.

 Frequently Asked Questions - Development